tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 stable diffusion webui extension

-Create embdding from prompts (emphasis syntax also supported).

-Negative_TI creation eliminates the need to prepare images and tags.
+Create embdding from prompts (emphasis syntax also supported).Negative_TI creation eliminates the need to prepare images and tags.

 #### The prompts for emphatic syntax can be reproduced to a certain extent.